 - a.
 Testing: There will be five-unit tests given.
 The unit tests will be announced in advance, will count equally, and will be returned.
 The final exam will not be returned.
 There are no exemptions from the final exam [everyone must take the final exam]. - b.
-Quizzes: There will be almost daily quizzes.
-The quizzes will be announced in advance, will count equally, and will be returned.
+Quizzes: There will be five-unit quizzes.
+The unit quizzes will be announced in advance, will count equally, and will be returned.
 The student is expected to keep up daily with the assigned work. - c.
 Grading: The average of the five-unit tests will count 60% of your grade.
-The average of the quizzes will count 15% of your grade, and the comprehensive departmental final exam will count 25% of your grade.
+The average of the five-unit quizzes will count 15% of your grade, and the comprehensive departmental final exam will count 25% of your grade.
 The grading scale is A (100-90), B (89-80), C (79-70), D (69-60), and F (59-0). - d.
-Make Up Work: No quizzes will be made up.
-If you miss a unit test and you have a valid excuse, your final exam grade may count as the first missing unit test grade.
-If you miss more than one-unit test, you may take a makeup test at the discretion of the instructor.
+Make Up Work: Unit quizzes are due the day of the test and must be turned in on time.
+If you miss a unit test, then you must email your instructor the unit quizzes as no quizzes will be made up.
+If you miss a unit test and you have a valid excuse, your instructor may decide to give a make-up test or not at his/her discretion.
+If a make-up test is granted, then the make-up is to be completed prior to the next class meeting.
+You must get approval prior to missing a test for a makeup test.
 If you have not missed any unit tests, the instructor has the option of allowing the final exam to be used to replace the lowest unit test grade.
-Six quizzes will be dropped, the quiz average will not be replaced, and unit tests will not be dropped.
+No quizzes will be dropped, the quiz average will not be replaced, and unit tests will not be dropped.